denv3rr/clear/README.md

 - Market data dashboard with multi-interval views and macro paging
 - Global trackers for flights and shipping (CLI + GUI MapLibre view)
 - Tracker heat/volatility metrics with relevance tagging by account
-- Intel reports (weather + conflict) with caching and exports
+- Compiled reports (weather + conflict currently) with caching and exports.
 - News feed with health-aware sources and lazy loading
 - Modular settings and tax profile scaffolding